espenhermansen/kube_challenge_log_mon/README.md

 ## Go back to Kibana and verify

 Log into Kibana and verify logs
+You can go to discover and create index pattern

 ![image](https://user-images.githubusercontent.com/22987121/147785446-853afee0-7681-45e4-864f-033f909d5ecf.png)

-You can go to discover to find logs..

 ### Some issues I had:
 I had to increase size of nodes in Kubernetes Cluster as I had some issues to get it running with 1 cpu / 2 gb ram